webis-de/ecir25-impact-ir-social-norms/README.md

-# Classification of Multimodal Social Media Posts
+# Call for Research on the Impact of Information Retrieval on Social Norms

-This repository contains the code and resources for the "Classification of Multimodal Social Media Posts" project.

 ## Repository Structure
 <pre>